klaygomes/geo-location/README.md

 You can check online a report of our [Code Coverage]

+## Themes

+This application is shipped with a basic `dark` theme, fell free to create you own changing `./theme.js` file and then editing `./env-config.json`, you should also create a stylesheet file into `./static/styles/` with the following name  `theme.[THEME_NAME].css`, where `THEME_NAME` is the name you gave to your theme, this is only needed if you wish a global style.

 ## How to Publish to Heroku

 In order to publish this application and its artifacts to heroku you will need to install [heroku client] and ask `write` access to each repository/application.